-27.3 Data Preparation for O-Cluster
+23.3 Data Preparation for O-Cluster

-Use Automatic Data Preparation (ADP) to prepare the data for O-Cluster.
+Learn about preparing the data for O-Cluster.

-ADP bins numerical attributes for O-Cluster.
+Automatic Data Preparation bins numerical attributes for O-Cluster.
 It uses a specialized form of equi-width binning that computes the number of bins per attribute automatically.
 Numerical columns with all nulls or a single value are removed.
 O-Cluster handles missing values naturally as missing at random.